Chenyt-Dev/coding/Meta_high_frequency.md

 * Looks like a classic calculator problem and it's not complicated.
 * Used stack to save the numbers.
 For loop can also be used in stack, good to know.
 * O(n).
 Need to write a neat version.
+* Need to take care of all corner cases.
+Do nothing at white spaces, when operator or end of the string, do operations with the prior numbers.